Court Internship - Different Aspects

-Gone are the days when summer meant Rasna packet in hand, salted mango slices in a bowl, cartoons and daily soap operas being watched during a commercial break of your favorite channel.
+Gone are the days when summer meant Rasna packet in hand, salted mango slices in a bowl, cartoons and daily soap operas being watched during a commercial break of your favourite channel.
 And now, being an adult not only means more responsibility but more stress and pressure even for reasons unknown to us.
 So, why should internships too be boring?
 Read this article fully for an exciting view on court internships.
 Stepping into Law College, not only means an increased number of holidays but an equal number of internships to do.
-One of the compulsory internships is Court internship.
+One of the compulsory internships is a Court internship.

 Okay, now that you read it you would have already smirked or sulked and decided to skip this article.
 But, wait!
-Let me show you the beautiful sides of court internship.
-Now that you’ve yawned already, hope this article puts a smile on your face and crave on your heart to do your court internship happily.
+Let me show you the beautiful sides of a court internship.
+Now that you’ve yawned already, hope this article puts a smile on your face and craves on your heart to do your court internship happily.
 Ready?
 Scroll down to know more.

-Speaking from my very own experience, Bollywood and misconceptions has clearly mislead us.
+Speaking from my very own experience, Bollywood and misconceptions have clearly misled us.
 For example, remember the scene from Jolly LLB where everyone claps in court.
 In reality, if you do that, you will be chased out of the courtroom and your senior may be punished or warned or schooled.
 This is called court manners and no Law school schools you on this.
 You may subconsciously counter me, “dude, then what about moot courts?”.

 Let me tell you the hard-core truth.
 It is just like a cooking game you played with your toys in childhood.
 Was it real?
 Then you got your answer and my reply.
 Moot courts are just to hone your tackling skills and kill that tiniest fear that keeps blocking your eyes towards big opportunities but it has nothing to do with court mannerisms or anything related to court.

 Likewise, there are numerous other things that you’ll learn in courts.
-In Law schools, all you learn is Bare Acts and few case laws.
+In Law Schools, all you learn is Bare Acts and a few case laws.
 Trust me, the real world is very much different from those things you write on paper after sleepless nights and endless coffee down your throat just to memorize those names and sections.

 Remember the time we all used to write in slam books that our aim is to travel and sometimes envy the way cartoon characters like Tom and Jerry’s friends fly down or rush the moment their friends needed them and the moment we check ticket prices, either our wallet laughs or our parents scorn.
-Well, now with this beautiful system of getting marked for our internships (local or international), why should one dread or be stuck up in native place when they can actually go to different places in name of internship and explore and have fun?
+Well, now with this beautiful system of getting marked for our internships (local or international), why should one dread or be stuck up in a native place when they can actually go to different places in name of internship and explore and have fun?

-Having been interned in Mumbai more than once, I tell you, trains are kind of annoying but if one takes up a place near the internship place and also make sure that internship place is not very far from courts, and then it is a jackpot.
+Having been interned in Mumbai more than once, I tell you, trains are kind of annoying but if one takes up a place near the internship place and also makes sure that the internship place is not very far from the courts, and then it is a jackpot.
 Likewise, I chose a PG accommodation less than a kilometre away from my internship office and walked almost every day and tasted a new dish every evening and it was nothing less than a paradise.

-Coming back to the core point, you may wonder how traveling could be interesting if it is court-related work.
+Coming back to the core point, you may wonder how travelling could be interesting if it is court-related work.
 Well, just hop into a local train and travel to your destination and if it is near a window then it is definitely a golden goal, and then carry some minimal cash amount with you and spot a chat shop or any small shop near the court and munch some eatables during a break or your waiting time.
-By the time you complete your internship, you’ll realize that there are many variations in taste of same food within close areas and the working of each court.
+By the time you complete your internship, you’ll realize that there are many variations in the taste of the same food within close areas and the working of each court.

-I remember the time when I was present in one of the local courts and there was a huge crowd in front of the neighboring court on the same campus.
+I remember the time when I was present in one of the local courts and there was a huge crowd in front of the neighbouring court on the same campus.
 Confused, I asked many and then came to know that it was a popular celebrity’s case and then after a chit-chat with many advocates present there, I came to know that it is common to see celebrities in almost all courts, especially in Bombay.
 Well, now if you are wondering where to see your dream hero or heroine, well, you know now.

-I remember visiting the lunch area of advocates where I couldn’t find any general public except for the mess guy and few other interns like me.
-Well, I don’t know if it is a restricted arena for the general public but isn’t it cool that you get to mingle with advocates and you also being looked at like one.
+I remember visiting the lunch area of advocates where I couldn’t find any general public except for the mess guy and a few other interns like me.
+Well, I don’t know if it is a restricted arena for the general public but isn’t it cool that you get to mingle with advocates and you are also being looked at like one.